MQuy/webpack-deadcode-plugin/README.md

 ```

 ✍️ Using with typescript loader ([ts-loader](https://github.com/TypeStrong/ts-loader), [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader)), if you enable `transpileOnly`, output might be not correct due to [this issue](https://github.com/TypeStrong/ts-loader/issues/783).
 In case of incorrect output, the workaround solution is disabling `transpileOnly`, it will slow down webpack compiling time.

+✍ Under some circumstances and production mode, if your output displays incorrect unused files, we encourage switching to [`awesome-typescript-loader`](https://github.com/s-panferov/awesome-typescript-loader).

 ### Configuration